 As fluoroscopic exposures may be of an extended period, a digital voltmeter may be used to measure the average voltage output of the High Voltage Unit.
-The zero setting of the High Voltage Unit should be checked, and reset if necessary.
 The DVM will read current at a scale factor of 20 millivolts per millampere.